 - Males: Black t-shirts, dance belts, black convertible tights with black shoes.
 For the modern center practice, applicants must be barefoot (rolled up convertible tights).

-Upon acceptance of an offer of admission for the Lowcountry Youth Dance Academy, students must submit a one-time $75 registration fee to hold a place in the program.
-Financial aid is available for eligible students.
+Upon acceptance of an offer of admission for the Lowcountry Youth Dance Academy, students must submit a non-refundable deposit of $75 to hold a place in the program.
+A fee waiver is available for eligible students.